madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 ```

 If we ask `ghci`, we get `Type -> Type`{.haskell} again.
 However, this time
-`a`{.haskell} does not appear as a type parameter to the the sole constructor of
+`a`{.haskell} does not appear as a type parameter to the sole constructor of
 `MyProxy`{.haskell}, so there is no reason for it to have a runtime
 representation.
 In principle, the type argument to `MyProxy`{.haskell} can be
 _anything_.
 This sounds kind polymorphic.